At South & City College Birmingham the cost of your study will depend on the course or programme that you are studying.

 • As an outcome of the assumed withdrawal policy

-You are able to make a complaint to the College using the College’s complaint procedure which can be found at https://www.sccb.ac.uk/useful-documents-material.
-If the College cannot satisfy the complaint through its procedures, including appeals procedures you may be able to make a complaint to the Office for Independent Adjudicator, more information and detailed guidance can be found at http://www.oiahe.org.uk/
+You are able to make a complaint to the College using the College’s complaint procedure which can be found at https://www.sccb.ac.uk/about-us/complaints If the College cannot satisfy the complaint through its procedures, including appeals procedures you may be able to make a complaint to the awarding body for your course and /or the Office of the Independent Adjudicator, more information and detailed guidance can be found at http://www.oiahe.org.uk/